releasyhq/releasy/docs/infra.md

 # Ansible Deployment (Releasy Core)

-This folder documents the standard Ansible layout for self-hosted Releasy.
+This folder documents the standard Ansible layout for self-hosted Releasy Core.
+It follows the standard self-hosted deployment layout and is adapted for Releasy naming.

 ## Layout